Cervix dilation is a critical part of labor.

 You might also feel a dull ache in the lower part of your back, which comes at regular intervals.

-This can be the start of labour contractions!
+This can be the start of labor contractions.

-The basic mechanics of labour and birth are often mixed up.
+The basic mechanics of labor are often mixed up in people’s minds.

 Most people tend to think of the process as: cervix dilates, uterus contracts, baby is born.